Optimizing Cellular Data Performance

 Bars vs Speed

-Bars are relatively meaningless in determining your actual cellular data performance.
-They're a nice visual indicator of relative signal strength, but each device manufacturer uses their own formulas to determine what kind of signal equates to 1 bar versus 4 bars.
+Bars on your device don't show your actual cellular data performance.
+They serve as an easy-to-understand visual indicator of relative signal strength.
+However, each device manufacturer uses its own formulas to determine what kind of signal equates to 1 bar versus 4 bars.
+So, a device from one company may show three bars while a device from another company may show two or four bars.

 Data speed, reliability, and consistency are what really matter when considering a mobile internet connection.